spicysomtam/jenkins-deploy-eks-via-terraform/README.md

   + vpc-subnets: number of subnets/az's (default 3).
   + inst-type: Type of instance to deploy as the worker nodes (default `m4.large`).
   + num-workers: Number of workers to deploy (default `3`).
-* The cluster name has been changed from `terraform-eks-demo` to `eks-<your-name>`; this means multiple eks instances can be deployed, using different names, from the same Jenkins pipeline.
-There does not seem any point in including `terraform` (or even `tf`) in the naming; how its deployed is irrevelant IMHO.
+* The cluster name has been changed from `terraform-eks-demo` to `-<your-name>`; this means multiple eks instances can be deployed, using different names, from the same Jenkins pipeline.
 * The security group providing access to the k8s api has been adapted to allow you to pass cidr addresses to it, so you can customise how it can be accessed.
 The provider example got your public ip from `http://ipv4.icanhazip.com/`; you are welcome to continue using this!

 # Jenkins pipeline

 The pipeline uses a `terraform` workspace for each cluster name, so you should be safe deploying multiple clusters via the same Jenkins job.
-Obviously state is maintained in the Jenkins job workspace (see To do below).
+State is maintained in the Jenkins job workspace (see To do below).

 ## terraform tool install

 You need to install the Jenkins terraform plugin, and then define it as a tool in Manage Jenkins->Tools.
-Check the Jenkinsfile for the version required; for example I setup the tool version as `1.0` for all `1.0.x` releases available and just update the minor version used as newer versions become available.
+Check the Jenkinsfile for the version required; for example I setup the tool version as `1.0` for all `1.0.x` releases available; just update the minor version used as newer versions become available.

 # IAM roles required